 Continuing the tradition of the century-old Workingmen’s Beneficial Union, Pittsburgh’s WBU is a multi-use/cooperative space in the North Side.
 There are 2 event venues in the 15,000 square foot building.
 The outdoor area is a beautifully landscaped space with a fire pit and a portion of the city skyline greeting you above the trees.
 The first floor venue highlights exposed ceilings, original steel beams and the character of over 100 years of layered paint.
 The 2nd floor ballroom is the real gem, stealing the show with the original tin ceiling, a grand horseshoe bar, a wedding lounge and an expansive space for up to 200 guests.

-The building is part indoor/outdoor event space and home of Spring Hill Brewing.
 We take pride in this unique event space and have worked diligently to restore and showcase the history of this once abandoned building.
 You are invited to enjoy the hard work and help breathe life back into this historic and charming Pittsburgh institution.

 A very special thanks to those that have helped us along the way.